tscircuit/docs/docs/contributing/build-a-sparkfun-module.md

 tscircuit offers up to $150 for accurately replicating Sparkfun modules in tscircuit.
 This program helps expand our component library while providing learning opportunities for contributors.

+Building a sparkfun module is a great way to find friction, bugs and understand the tscircuit tools and ecosystem better.
+If you're looking to contribute to tscircuit, it's a great first step.

 ## Program Steps

 **Create Implementation Issue**